|2||Peshawar, Khyber Pakhtunkhwa|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Faisalabad air is currently 4 times above the WHO annual air quality guideline value
+PM2.5 concentration in Faisalabad is currently 13.4 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 120 US AQI